thegetty/inventories-and-surveys/content/part-1/chapter-2.md

 **\[\[Place sidebar here: Overview of Thematic Frameworks, Thematic Studies, and Historic Contexts\]\]**

-### Thematic Frameworks, Thematic Studies, and Historic Contexts
+### Thematic Frameworks, Thematic Studies, and Historic Contexts {#thematic-frameworks-thematic-studies-and-historic-contexts}

 A heritage organization may find it useful to implement a combination of a thematic framework and accompanying thematic studies and/or historic contexts as mechanisms serving multiple purposes within an inventory program, as well as related data collection activities such as surveys.
 (See the **Overview of Thematic Frameworks, Thematic Studies, and Historic Contexts** sidebar.)
 These tools define important prehistoric and historic themes and subthemes to be represented among heritage resources that are formally listed or designated, which in turn will help provide that a full range of significant heritage resources are protected, taken into consideration within heritage impact assessments and other planning decisions, and potentially qualify for public financial incentives.
 Once created, they can be applied to: